 When used correctly, the right software can really make a difference in the workplace.
 Depending on the size and function of your team, it may be valuable to look into a communication suite like Nextiva.

-For office productivity, there are plenty of apps and browser plugins that can do anything from fine-tune the way you use email or manage distractions.
+For office productivity, there are plenty of apps and browser plugins that can do anything from fine-tuning the way you use email and eliminate distractions.

 35) Support Productive Practices In The Workplace